clokep/clokep.github.io/content/pages/about.rst

 (working on cybersecurity solutions for medium-sized businesses).

 I have been part of the Mozilla_ community since around 2006, with my first direct contribution in 2008_.
-From ~2008 to ~2016 I was inolved with Instantbird_, an instant messaging application using the libpurple backend and the Firefox frontend.
+From ~2008 to ~2016 I was involved with Instantbird_, an instant messaging application using the libpurple backend and the Firefox frontend.
 I fixed my first bug for that in 2010_ and eventually rewrote the `IRC support`_ for it; eventually the work from Instantbird was merged into